NCERT Solutions for Class 12 Physics Chapter 6 – Free PDF Download

 (a) EMF induced in the wire, e = Blv

-(b) We can determine the direction of the induced current by using the Fleming’s right hand thumb rule, here the current is flowing in the direction from West to East.
+(b) We can determine the direction of the induced current by using Fleming’s right-hand thumb rule; here, the current is flowing in the direction from West to East.

-(c) In this case the eastern end of the wire will be having higher potential
+(c) In this case, the eastern end of the wire will have a higher potential.

 Current at initial point,